BeckyHeath/multi-channel-rpi-eco-monitoring/README.md

 # multi-channel-rpi-eco-monitoring

-Code adapted from Becky Heath's work on multi channel acoustic recording - see: https://github.com/BeckyHeath/multi-channel-rpi-eco-monitoring
-Changes here have been made for remote deployment in areas where solar charging is not feasible, and so batteries must be regularly swapped in and out.
-Similarly, SD cards will need swapping in and out, as these areas will have very limited internet access (no possibility of remote uploading of data).
-Key changes:
+Code adapted by James Skinner, and Becky Heath from Sarab Sethi's work on Autonomous Ecosystem Monitoring.
+More information on that project and full details at: https://github.com/sarabsethi/rpi-eco-monitoring.

+Key changes include:
+  1. Installation of seeed multi-channel soundcard.
+  2. Additional staging step for postprocessing.
+  3. Added fault removal timeout in recording.
+  4. Sensor adaptation to include multichannel recording.
-  1. Added code to safely power down device, once button (on top of 6-mic Respeaker array) is pressed - instead of cutting power to the device
+  5. Added code to safely power down device, once button (on top of 6-mic Respeaker array) is pressed - instead of cutting power to the device
-  2. Added code to check for remaining storage space on SD card, before recording - trying to record past limit causes corruption
+  6. Added code to check for remaining storage space on SD card, before recording - trying to record past limit causes corruption
-  3. Added pre-set config.json file, specifically for offline data capture...
+  7. Added pre-set config.json file, specifically for offline data capture...
       a.
 Set to offline mode (won't attempt to connect to internet / FTP upload).
       b.
 Set compression to flac (in config.json & Respeaker6Mic.py)
-  4. Old Data is deleted upon boot-up.
+  8. Old Data is deleted upon boot-up.
 Make sure that after the battery dies, DiskInternals Linux Reader - https://www.diskinternals.com/linux-reader/ - is used to recover the data.

 NOTE!
 SD card should have sufficiently fast read/write speed (Class 10, **minimum 150 mb/s**), otherwise you will get overrun errors during recording.
 This means data won't record properly - you may see dead channels with no data.